asand017/-sed-tutorial/README.md

 A missing delimiter while result in a "Unterminated 's' command" error.

-**3.** The string you want to search for (i.e. "dog" the search pattern) is on the left side of the delimiter sequence.
+**3.** The string you want to search for (i.e. "aol.com" the search pattern) is on the left side of the delimiter sequence.

-**4.** The string you want to replace the search pattern with (i.e. "cat") goes on the right side.
+**4.** The string you want to replace the search pattern with (i.e. "gmail.com") goes on the right side.

 Now let&#39;s look at a real world use of substitution.